surbhiraj786/Deepfake-Violent-Detection/README.md

 <h1>Fake Detection System</h1>

 <h4> Overview </h4>
 To detect fake and real violent images, a two-channel attention network that uses multi-scale frequency and noise features is proposed.
-Deepfake Violent Im- age Dataset (DVID) is also created in this study.
+Deepfake Violent Image Dataset (DVID) is also created in this study.

 <h4> Dataset </h4>
 Dataset will be available on the request.